enonic/lib-geoip/README.md

 # lib-geoip

-Get location data from IPv4 or IPv6 addresses
+Get location data from IPv4 and IPv6 addresses

 ## Usage

 The MaxMind **[GeoLite2 City](http://geolite.maxmind.com/download/geoip/database/GeoLite2-City.mmdb.gz)** database must be downloaded, unzipped, and saved as content in the Enonic XP installation. **Make sure to gunzip the file before saving it as content**.
 Read more about the free [MaxMind databases](https://dev.maxmind.com/geoip/geoip2/geolite2/).

 The database is updated the first Tuesday of each month.
 The location data will become less accurate if the database content is not updated monthly.
-Make sure to get the GeoLite2 City database, binary, gzipped version, not the CSV version.
+Make sure to get the binary, gzipped version of the GeoLite2 City database, not the CSV version.

 ### Gradle build script

-Make sure your project's build.gradle file has Enonic's public repo as a maven repository and include this library as a dependency.
+Your project's build.gradle file must have Enonic's public repo as a maven repository and also include this library as a dependency.

 ```javascript
     repositories {